 - Meeting other lecturers and academic professional faculty on campus and growing your network

 - Having a partner to help you consider pathways for professional growth

 - Sharing what you do professionally with supportive colleague

 - Receiving training on how to get the most from your mentoring relationship

 - Having a designated time to think about your own professional development

 - Helping to create a community of dedicated professionals that will make Georgia Tech an even better place to educate the leaders of tomorrow

-The program begins each Fall with a full-group orientation, and will match you with a mentor or mentee that you will meet with regularly.
+The program begins each Fall with a full-group orientation and will match you with a mentor or mentee that you will meet with regularly.
 We also have several group mentoring/learning sessions throughout the year.
-You are welcome to join mid-year to attend group sessions, but one-on-on matches are only made in the fall (the application will be linked here in August).
+You are welcome to join mid-year to attend group sessions, but one-on-on matches are only made in the fall.
+Apply to be a mentor or mentee (or both!) here.